IBM-Cloud/docs/services/IoT/applications/libraries/java.md

 # Java for application developers
 {: #java}

+Last updated: 29 July 2016
+{: .last-updated}

 You can use Java to build and customize applications that interact with your organization on {{site.data.keyword.iot_full}}.
+Use the information and examples that are provided to start developing your applications by using Java.
 {:shortdesc}

-For more information, see [iot-java](https://github.com/ibm-messaging/iot-java) in GitHub.
+## Downloading the Java client and resources
+{: #java_client_download}

+To access the Java client libraries and samples for {{site.data.keyword.iot_short_notm}}, go to the [iot-java](https://github.com/ibm-watson-iot/iot-java) repository in GitHub and complete the installation instructions.

 ## Constructor
 {: #constructor}